jamesheald/COIN/README.md

 ### Storing variables

-Online inference can be performed without storing all of the past values of all inferred variables.
+Online inference does not require all of the past values of all inferred variables to be stored in memory.
 Therefore, to reduce memory requirements, the past values of variables are only stored if they will be needed for later analysis (except the adaptation and the state feedback, which are always stored).
 To store the values of particular variables on all trials, add the names of these variables to the store property.
 For example, to store the Kalman gains and responsibilities, define store as
 ```
 obj.store = {'k','cFilt'};
 ```